dis-sg/dis-sg.github.io/_posts/2020-03-30-Tekka-Online-Market-Branding.md

 Seeing the Tekka vendors fumble before commanding the livestream speaks to the resilience of our small business owners.
 In one take, their personalities shone and they truly deserve all the success they get, including a fantastic visual identity.

 Tekka Online Market gives us a glimpse of the potential we can achieve when rebranding our heritage businesses for the digital age.
 I cannot wait to see more.

+_>>‾

+Branding Singapore is a series which explores notable local brand identities.
+Explore Singapore's design scene with us on <a href="https://www.facebook.com/designinsingapore/">Facebook</a> and <a href="https://www.instagram.com/designinsingapore/">Instagram</a>.